JS2 block viewer

 ๐ŸŽฏ Sub-goal 1: split the query string into an array of key-value pairs

 Query strings with multiple key-value pairs use & as a separator e.g. sort=lowest&colour=yellow.
-We want to split sort=lowest&colour=yellow into ["sort=yellow", "colour=yellow"].
+We want to split sort=lowest&colour=yellow into ["sort=lowest", "colour=yellow"].
 We can achieve this by calling split with the "&" separator.

 1